What Is Continuous Compliance + How To Achieve ItRead article

 Additionally, organizations are generating an increasing amount of data.
 A recent report found that 79% of GRC professionals say it is “extremely,” “very,” or “somewhat” challenging to get the data they need to do their job.

-A GRC strategy outlines data collection and data privacy duties and fosters an environment where information is shared across departments to improve processes.
+A GRC strategy outlines data collection and data privacy duties and fosters an environment where information is shared across departments to improve management processes.

-Developing a GRC approach addresses all of these aspects that impact an organization’s risk terrain, setting them up to hit goals, manage and reduce risk, and stay compliant with industry standards and regulations.
+Developing a GRC approach addresses all of these aspects that impact an organization’s risk terrain, setting them up to hit business goals, manage and reduce risk, and stay compliant with industry standards and regulations.

 What Is Data Classification?
 Everything You Need To KnowRead article